Teuvo Puro

 Kaarlo Teuvo Puro (9 November 1884 Helsinki – 24 July 1956 Helsinki) was a Finnish actor, writer and director.

+Career

 Puro co-directed the first Finnish fiction film, Salaviinanpolttajat, with Louis Sparre in 1907.
-He also directed the first (and one of the only) Finnish horror film Noidan Kirot (Curses of the Witch) starring Einar Rinne and Heidi Blafield.
+He also directed the first (and one of the only) Finnish horror film Noidan kirot (Curses of the Witch) starring Einar Rinne and Heidi Blafield.
 Another film by Puro is Anna-Liisa (1922).